-Ewing’s sarcoma is a malignant (cancerous) tumor that begins either in the bone or in the tissue around the bone.
-While the tumor can be located anywhere in the body, it often found in the long bones, which include the upper arm, pelvis, thigh, and shin.
-Ewing’s sarcoma primarily occurs in children and young adults but most often appears during the teen years, when bones are quickly growing.
-It can spread (metastasize) to other parts of the body, most often the lungs, other bones, and other soft tissue.
+Ewing’s sarcoma and osteosarcoma are malignant (cancerous) tumors that begin either in the bone or in the tissue around the bone.
+While the tumor can be located anywhere in the body, Ewing’s sarcoma is often found in the long bones, which include the upper arm, pelvis, thigh, and shin.
+Ewing’s sarcoma and osteosarcoma primarily occurs in children and young adults but most often appears during the teen years, when bones are quickly growing.
+Bone and soft tissue tumors can spread (metastasize) to other parts of the body, most often the lungs, other bones, and other soft tissue.

 At the Solid Tumor Oncology Program, part of C.S.
 Mott Children’s Hospital at the University of Michigan, we provide comprehensive, multidisciplinary care for children with Ewings sarcoma.